My interest is Numerical Analysis and Scientific Computing in general,

 Work on most of these papers was supported in part by the

-of Energy (Office of Science), and
+Department of Energy (Office of Science), and by

 National Science Foundation.